declan94/cfcryptfs/README.md

 ## Platform

-Cfcryptfs now only support linux system, supports for other systems are under developing.
+Cfcryptfs now only supports linux system.
+Supports for other systems are under developing.

 ## Install

-You can only install by source code currently.
+For now, you can only install cfcryptfs by source code.
 You have to install go tools first, see [here](https://golang.org/doc/install#install)

-After that, run commands below:
+After that, execute commands below:
 ```
 $ go get -u github.com/Declan94/cfcryptfs
 $ sudo cp `go env GOPATH`/bin/cfcryptfs /usr/local/bin